IEntin/ClientServer/docs/README.md

 Copyright (C) 2021 Ilya Entin.

-### Fast Linux Lockless Client-Server with FIFO and TCP clients, compression and encryption
+# Fast Linux Lockless Client-Server with mixed FIFO and TCP clients, compression and encryption

+## Quick Start

+### Prerequisites:

+This code was build and tested on

+1. Ubuntu 23.10\
+gcc 13.2.0\
+clang 17.0.6\
+8GB RAM\
+4 cores

+and

+2. Mint 20.3\
+gcc 11.4.0\
+clang 12.0.0\
+4GB RAM\
+4 cores

+Any distribution and version supporting C++20 is expected to work as well.

+Header only boost libraries, currently boost 1_84.

+google tests must be installed:\
+sudo apt-get install libgtest-dev\
+sudo apt-get install cmake\
+cd /usr/src/gtest\
+sudo cmake CMakeLists.txt\
+sudo make\
+sudo cp lib/*.a /usr/lib

+### Building and Testing

-To test this software clone the project, run './makeCrypto.sh <Crypto++ zip file name>'.\
+Clone the project, run './makeCrypto.sh <Crypto++ zip file name>'.\
 This script will download requested source and build the library in /usr/local directory,\
 one has to be a superuser to do that,current source is cryptopp890.zip.\
 Then run deploy.sh script in the project root.\